jai-dewani/fun-mark/README.md

 # FunMark

-A package to bench-mark python fun-ctions
+A package to bench-mark python fun-ctions for runtime and memory usage and to using methods like plotting to view and compare the results easy!

 Checkout the production branch for files used to create pypi package